Washington Huskies football: Washington State

-Washington and Oregon first met in 1900.
-Washington leads the series 61–48–5.
+Since the departure of Washington, Oregon, USC, and UCLA from the Pac-12, Washington State has become an out-of-conference opponent.
+This has led to Oregon replacing Washington State as the Huskies' final game of the year, and current scheduling has established that the Apple Cup will be played within the first 3 games of the year, before Washington begins their nine-game Big 10 conference schedule.

 Northwest Championship

 Washington wins the Northwest Championship by sweeping Oregon State, Oregon, and Washington State.
 The four Pacific Northwest rivals began playing in a round-robin format in the 1903 season.

+Recent conference realignment has made this particular feat difficult for any of the Northwest schools to accomplish, given that Washington & Oregon and Washington State & Oregon State now reside in two separate conferences, the Big 10 and Pac-12, respectively.

 Facilities

 Husky Stadium

 Husky Stadium has served as the home football stadium for Washington since 1920, with renovations in 1950, 1987 and 2012.
 Located on campus and set next to Lake Washington, it is the largest stadium in the Pacific Northwest with a seating capacity of 70,183.
 The stadium is one of a few football stadiums in the United States accessible through water, and is known as the "Greatest Setting in College Football".
 Washington has led the modern Pac-10 Conference in game attendance 13 times, including nine consecutive seasons from 1989 to 1997.

 With nearly 70 percent of the seats located between the end zones and grandstands covered by cantilevered metal roofs, Husky Stadium is one of the loudest stadiums in the country and is the loudest recorded stadium in college football.
 During the 1992 night game against the Nebraska Cornhuskers, ESPN measured the noise level at about 135 decibels, the loudest mark in NCAA history.

 In 1968 the Huskies became the first major collegiate team to install an Astroturf field, following the lead of the Astrodome.
 Prior to the 2000 season, the school was among the leaders adopting FieldTurf, trailing only Memorial Stadium's installation by one season.

 A $280 million renovation of Husky Stadium began on November 7, 2011.
 Home games were moved to CenturyLink Field for the 2012 season while construction took place.
 The newly renovated Husky Stadium reopened on August 31, 2013 in a game in which the Huskies defeated Boise State by a score of 38–6.